Ohio State offers unique substance abuse treatment for people with TBI.

 The Traumatic Brain Injury (TBI) Network treats adults dealing with both brain injury and drug or alcohol abuse.
-You benefit from coordinated outpatient treatment that combines community resources and family support to help you adapt to a new life without substance use.
+Patients benefit from coordinated outpatient treatment that combines community resources and family support.
+The goal is to help each individual adapt to his or her new life without substance use.

 The TBI Network serves residents of Franklin County, Ohio, with brain injuries who also have a diagnosed substance use disorder.
 Brain injury and substance abuse often go hand-in-hand.
-For many people, alcohol or drug use directly led to their brain injury.
-It is also common for those with TBI to turn to substance use as a way of coping with the frustration or depression that can accompany their injury.
+For some people, alcohol or drug use may have contributed to their brain injury.
+Research has also shown that people with TBI sometimes turn to substance use.
+This may be a means to cope with frustrations or depression that may accompany their injury.

 Why choose The Ohio State University Wexner Medical Center?